Japan Property Tax And More: An Easy Guide For Foreigners

 • Only the receiver is a temporary Resident: If the donor is a non-resident foreigner, only domestic property is taxable.

 Even when the receiver is temporarily away from Japan, you still have an address in Japan.
-So they are subjected to gift taxes for both domestic and overseas property.
+So they are subjected to taxes for both domestic and overseas property.

 So, if you are temporarily away, you must designate a tax agent to help them file and pay the related taxes.